moubi/blog/content/blog/sticky-header-table-with-react-hooks/index.md

 </div>
 ```

-A question quickly arises: How easy would be to iterate over the headers and rows data with the given markup?
+A question arises: How ergonomic is to iterate over the headers and rows data with the given markup?

 **Contrary, some of the table benefits include:**
   1. Column width control via header cells
   2. Painless component-wise split between header and content (table rows)
-  3. Works out of the box (no css)
+  3. Works out of the box (no CSS)

-All these are closely related to the challenges behind turning table headers (`<thead />`) into sticky items.
+All these play a role in the challenges behind turning table headers (`<thead />`) into sticky items.
 Understanding them, should help you better follow the code solution after.
 ___

-You can build table layouts by using the usual `<table />` tag or achieve the same via css with `display: table` and semantic elements (`<div />`).
+You can build table layouts by using the usual `<table />` tag or achieve the same via CSS with `display: table` and semantic elements (`<div />`).

 ```jsx{3,9}
 // This